Baby first aid essentials

 Sessions are run by various different organisations – including the NCT and British Red Cross – and often last 3-5 hours.

 First aid classes offer practical, hands-on training in a group setting, led by a trained professional.
-Most courses offer the use of a baby doll to practice manoeuvres on, which can be really helpful before your baby is born.
+Most courses offer the use of a baby doll to practise manoeuvres on, which can be really helpful before your baby is born.

 Among other things, you can expect to learn what to do if your baby: